RoddiPotter/cicstart/README.md

 > web service access by research software and/or other users of the platform to data files.
 This service also enables an innovative
 > mechanism for distributed storage in the platform.

-## Proxy
-> A Proxy Service that manages the allocation of cloud resources and supervises the dispatching of research software jobs on those
-> resources.

-## Wrapper
+## Macro
-> A Proxy Framework, which is a "thin wrapper" used to make legacy software accessible via web service calls, and which allows
-> for interaction with other platform services (Catalogue, File Service, Authentication, VFS, and Proxy).
+> A service that is used to generate CML client binary software for running on arbitrary computing resources.
+In-progress work to
+> start VM instances on behalf of CICSTART users and dispatch CML scripts to those VMs.

+## CICSTART Macro Language (CML)
+> A scripting language used to interact with CICSTART resources (Catalogue and VFS) and run arbitrary command line processes.
+A script
+> can be used to find and access scientific data and then run arbitrary software against that data.
+The script can also be used to
+> define where the results should be placed.
+This is an evolving work-in-progress.

 ---------------------------------------